The four modern founders

 Several further editions followed but it was becoming too cumbersome for it to be continued.
 Chris Philip and Denys Gueroult joined the Society in 1986 when Chris was creating his own database of where to source plants.
 Chris required assistance in ensuring that plant names were correct and Jack Elliot, then chairman of the HPS, introduced him to Tony Lord.
 In return for the HPS endorsement of Chris’s publication, which he called The Plant Finder, Chris offered the Society half of the book’s profits.
 The first publication of The Plant Finder was in 1987.
 The RHS acquired the copyright in 1994 and it then became the RHS Plant Finder in 1995.

-The Society has published many booklets on different genera over the years, most recently the Peony booklet in 2013 and a revised edition of the Hardy Geranium booklet in 2015.
+The Society has published many booklets on different genera over the years.
 The website has become a very important way of sharing information with members as well as promoting the Society to the public.
 It is very extensive and publishes the newsletter online, the Journal six months following publication and Cornucopia, which is a collection of articles written by members from the local and specialist group newsletters.
 There are also blogs by members.
-The Slide Library, which allowed members to borrow slides for use in lectures, has now become the Image Library and hosts over 8,700 digital images which are freely available.
+The Slide Library, which allowed members to borrow slides for use in lectures, has now become the Plant Library and hosts over 12,000 digital images which are freely available.
 To boost the Society’s collection of digital images, in 2012 a Photographic Competition was launched.
-The Society also has a presence on Facebook and Twitter, and two videos on taking cuttings are available to view, via YouTube.
+The Society also has a presence on Facebook, Instagram and Twitter (now X), and some videos on propagation are also available to view, via YouTube.

 The Seed Distribution Scheme was begun in 1970 by Miss Horne, but it really took off when Jane Smallwood took over in 1980.
-Many groups have been involved in its running since then with the Shropshire group currently hosting this scheme with assistance from Lincolnshire, Kent and Southern Counties.
+Many groups have been involved in its running since then with the Lincolnshire group currently hosting this scheme.
 It is now thriving and has been the principal motivation for some members to join the Society.
 Seeds are collected and donated by members and made available via a seed list of over 1500 varieties each year.

 An Advisory Panel was formed in 1963 to answer members’ horticultural questions.
-Currently the Society has a Horticultural Advisor who answers such questions from either its members or the public.
-Answers to some of these queries are now published on the website.
+Currently the Society has a panel of horticultural advisors who answers such questions from members.

-In 2009 the Society was informed that a substantial legacy had been left by a Middlesex member.
-The Kenneth Black Bursary Scheme was set up to provide small bursaries to students and people working in horticulture.
+Following a substantial donation to the Society from the estate of Mr Kenneth Black, the Bursary Scheme was set up in his name in 2009 to provide small bursaries for students and people working in horticulture.
 In 2017, the Society introduced a discounted membership rate for students.

 In 1980 a conservation sub-committee was formed, the first chairman being Tony Lord.
 This has now become the Conservation Scheme, which aims to propagate and pass on older, rarer or lesser-known garden plants in danger of being lost.
 Groups and individual members are encouraged to join the scheme.

 Many of the Society’s members volunteer to take on particular roles, but to help organise all the above, in 1992 Pam Adams was appointed as Administrator.
-The office was moved to Evesham in 2013 and Sally Broome is our current Administrator.
+The office was moved to Evesham in 2013 and Clare Powell is our current Administrator.

 Change of President